1005 N. Marion St.

 Why We Focus Exclusively on Criminal Defense

-Some attorneys take family law cases, personal injury cases, and everything else in between.
+Some attorneys take family law cases, personal injury cases, and everything else.
 When the opportunity presents itself, these attorneys might take a criminal case.

 At Sammis Law Firm, P.A., we focus exclusively on criminal defense.
-We do not take other types of cases that are not related to protecting our client against criminal charges and the collateral consequences.
+We do not take other cases unrelated to protecting our client against a criminal charge’s direct and collateral consequences.

 How Do I Schedule an Initial Consultation with an Attorney?

-Once you have recovered from the initial shock after the arrest, new stress is added when you start the process of finding the best attorney for your particular case.
+Once you have recovered from the initial shock after the arrest, new stress is added as you search for the best attorney for your case.

 Most attorneys offer free consultations.
 Take advantage of the free consultation to schedule an office consultation.
-Before making a decision, you should speak with several different attorneys until you find an attorney that has the necessary education, training, and experience.
+Before deciding, you should speak with several attorneys until you find an attorney with the necessary education, training, and experience.

-Find an attorney with both exceptional credentials and the willingness to give your case the time and attention that it deserves.
+Find an attorney with exceptional credentials and the willingness to give your case the time and attention it deserves.

 Experienced Criminal Representation in Tampa, FL

-Find out if the attorney that conducts the initial consultation will actually represent you throughout the case, or merely pass your case to a less experienced associate.
+Find out if the attorney conducting the initial consultation will represent you throughout the case or merely pass your case to a less experienced associate.
 All of the attorneys at our firm are experienced and tested trial attorneys.

 Make sure that before you pay the attorney, you get a written fee agreement that sets out all of the terms of the representation so that there are no surprises.

-At Sammis Law Firm, P.A., we provide each of our clients with a detailed fee agreement that is signed by the attorney that will handle the case from beginning to end.
+At Sammis Law Firm, P.A., we provide each client with a detailed fee agreement signed by the attorney who will handle the case from beginning to end.

 Attorneys within the Criminal Justice System